 In elementary school, I was the kid who enjoyed indoor recess because I could mess around in Kid Pix or Microsoft Paint in the computer lab.
 In high school, like most others, I enjoyed each activity I involved myself within my FFA chapter.
 Agricultural communication ended up being the perfect balance of utilizing my creative instincts and passion for agriculture.

 I chose Ohio State because of family tradition.
 Both of my siblings and parents attended Ohio State, so becoming a Buckeye was a natural fit and childhood aspiration (…and I’m not entirely sure I had a choice).

-How did your education at Ohio State influence your choice of career or your career path?
+How did your education at Ohio State influence your choice of career following your graduation?

-Did a specific faculty member have an impact on your education?
+What professor, faculty or staff member had an impact on your education?

 What is your favorite memory related to your time at Ohio State?

 Maybe it was walking through the streets of London while studying abroad.
 Maybe it was the friendships and connections made during my internships.
 Maybe it was a trip to a conference with a student org.
 Whatever it is, I’m forever thankful for the memories made and the path that led me to Ohio State, CFAES and ACEL.

 What was your first job following your education at Ohio State?